Day 1: Arrival in Paro-Drive to Thimphu

 Visit the beautiful Chendebji Chorten en route built in Nepalese style with painted eyes facing the four directions.
 The Chorten was erected in the 18th century by a Tibetan lama to cover the remains of an evil spirit that was subdued at this spot.
 The imposing Trongsa Dzong can be viewed across a deep canyon to signal your approach to the town around a curving road.
 Trongsa is the ancestral home of Bhutan's ruling dynasty.

-In the afternoons, our small group guided tour visits the many rich cultural sites of Bumthang.
+Our small group guided tour visits the many other rich cultural sites of Bumthang.

 One day we will venture off the usual tourist route to visit the isolated village of Ura in the beautiful central valley.

-We drive to Punakha via Pelela Pass at 3340 mts and enjoy snow capped Himalayas.
+We drive to Punakha via Pelela Pass at 3340 Metres and enjoy snow capped Himalayas.
 Enroute we pass prayer wheels turned by the flowing water.